 The work of Saskia van Kampen can be found at the intersection of design and craft.
 Using a combination of diverse disciplines, including drawing, painting, engraving, and typography.
 Saskia van Kampen stands out with her embroidery and sewing techniques that she ironically uses to denounce and disrupt the representation of women in society.
 By transforming the materials that support the contemporary notions of a woman’s identity, the pieces of van Kampen critique the role played by the media in defining the public and private roles of women.

-The art of sowing and embroidery, have been since the Victorian era, largely associated with femininity and domesticity.
-This work is considered to be thorough, a symbol of docility, while it’s being done in silence, eyes down, like a revealing element of a woman’s capacity to fulfill her role as a wife.
-In her series Virgin | Whore, van Kampen uses embroidery on the famous center pages of Playboy magazine dating from the years of 1960 & 1970, hoping to reverse the status of an object linked to these models.
-With the help of a needle and thread, she covers or dresses parts of the models that are photographed in a suggestive manner whether it is at the beach, in a car or a pool.
-Ironically, the objectification of these women and of the embroidery is, in these artworks, equally oppressive as repressible.
+The art of sewing and embroidery has been, since the Victorian era, largely associated with femininity and domesticity.
+This work is considered to be a symbol of docility, while it’s being done in silence, eyes down, like revealing elements of a woman’s capacity to fulfill her role as a wife.
+In her series Virgin | Whore, Saskia van Kampen uses embroidery on the famous centerfold pages of Playboy magazine dating from the years of the 1960s and 1970s, hoping to reverse the objectionary status linked to these models.
+With the help of a needle and thread, she covers (or dresses) parts of the models that are photographed in a suggestive manner whether it is at the beach, in a car or a pool.
+Ironically, the objectification of these women and of the embroidery is, equally oppressive as repressive.